tyjtyj/sgnea/README.md

     attribute: 'forecast'
 ```

-1. Get your API key from SG NEA from https://www.nea.gov.sg/api
+1. Get your API key from SG NEA from https://www.nea.gov.sg/api.
 Fill up your YOURAPIKEY

-2.Replace YOURLOCATION with the locations below
+2. Replace YOURLOCATION with the locations below

 Ang Mo Kio
 Bedok